Gromia: Habitat and ecology

 Gromia are thought to acquire nutrients from the organic matter in sediments on the sea floor, as they are often found in areas with abundant phytodetritus.
 Their apertures face down on sediment surfaces and they use their pseudopodia to feed.

 Gromiids found in the deep sea near Oman and Pakistan are often found with Foraminifera, filamentous prokaryotes and bacteria living on their cell surface.
 Gromiids provide substrates and serve as a surface for attachment to their epibionts.

 Description

 Gromia members are quite large, ranging from 0.4 mm to 30 mm.
-Their proteinaceous tests vary in shapes, from spherical (e.g. G. oviformis), “sausage shaped”, “grape-shaped”, or pear-shaped (e.g. G. pyriforminis).
+Their proteinaceous tests vary in shapes, from spherical (e.g. G. oviformis), “sausage shaped”, “grape-shaped”, or pear-shaped (e.g. G. pyriformis).
 Test shape is often used for classifying Gromia species, and their morphology tends to align with the molecular data used to differentiate species.
 The interior of the test is layered with membranes with a honeycomb pattern.
 These honeycomb membranes are a unique feature of Gromia.

 An oral complex containing an aperture (an opening in the test) allows the filose pseudopodia to extend out.
 The pseudopodia are non-granular, and can form connections to make net-like structures.
 Gromia use their pseudopodia to crawl along the surface of sediments.
-Waste pellets (“stercomata”) and mineral grains accumulate inside the cell — another characteristic feature of Gromia.
+Waste pellets (“stercomata”) and mineral grains accumulate inside the cell – another characteristic feature of Gromia.